pykx/Noizer/README.md

 ```

 ## Install
-Unsigned application may be installed if third party markets are trusted or by ```adb install [.apk]```.
+Debug build types can be installed by ```adb install [.apk]```.

-If application is to be distributed, signing is necessary.
+Release build types must be signed to be installed.

+See Androids [signing procedure](https://developer.android.com/studio/publish/app-signing#signing-manually) using apksigner.